Skip to content

 import kotlin.collections.setOf

-internal fun FeatureFactory.Companion.featureGenerated(): FeatureFactory = GeneratedFeatureFactory
+internal fun FeatureFactory.Companion.generated(): FeatureFactory = GeneratedFeatureFactory

 private object GeneratedFeatureFactory : FeatureFactory {